kelvinyoon26/kelvinyoon26.github.io/_posts/2025-08-18-applied-data-science-project.md

 * The feature engineering process is fully documented, including how director_target_enc and star1_target_enc were created using cross-validated target encoding to prevent leakage.
 * Feature importance analysis (top 3: log_budget, director_target_enc, star1_target_enc) provides insight into what drives predictions.
 * An interactive ipywidget interface was developed to allow users to simulate changes and understand model behavior — promoting interpretability.
 However, Random Forest is not fully interpretable like linear models.
-Therefore, we emphasize global explanations over individual predictions and avoid presenting results as infallible.

 ## Conclusion
 This project successfully developed a model to predict box office revenue using pre-release features.
-By leveraging feature engineering and avoiding data leakage, We built a tool that can guide budgeting and marketing strategies to increase revenue by 5% or more.
+By leveraging feature engineering and avoiding data leakage, I have built a tool that can guide budgeting and marketing strategies to increase revenue by 5% or more.

 The final recommendation is to deploy the Random Forest model in a decision-support dashboard, enabling studios to:

-Simulate outcomes for new projects
+* Simulate outcomes for new movie project
-Compare scripts based on cast, genre, director and budget Optimize investments with data-backed confidence
+* Compare scripts based on cast, genre, director and budget
+* Optimize investments with data-backed confidence

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.